 All those meats can be made into tacos, burritos, quesadillas, or vampiros (a variant of the tostada in which the tortilla is crisped to order on a griddle).
 With tacos or vampiros, three or four should satisfy most appetites.
 The burrito is a meal in itself, and the quesadillas fall somewhere in between with two small ones serving as a hearty meal and one large one sufficient for two people to share.
 A do-it-yourself option is the plato, a generous platter of meat with a serving of creamy refried beans and a multitude of tortillas to enjoy with it all.

-Although Taco Boy’s is clearly a meat-centered operation, there is a “vegetarian option” listed on the menu.
+Although Taco Boys is clearly a meat-centered operation, there is a “vegetarian option” listed on the menu.
 It’s a cheese quesadilla with roasted onions.
 There’s also the option to order a bean and cheese burrito.
 For those not wanting an entirely meatless meal but desirous of some vegetables to balance the protein on the plate, there’s an option to upgrade any entree to “fajita style.”
-For half a dollar more, any burrito, taco, quesadilla, vampiro, or plato can be enhanced with grilled bell peppers and onions, adding plenty of flavor and nutrients in the process.
+For less than a dollar, any burrito, taco, quesadilla, vampiro, or plato can be enhanced with grilled bell peppers and onions, adding plenty of flavor, color, and nutrients in the process.

-Of course, there’s even more flavor and nutrition at the salad/salsa bar.
+Of course, there’s even more botanical bounty at the salad/salsa bar.
 This well-stocked centerpiece of the dining room features three salsas: a mild, creamy avocado condiment; a green salsa of medium intensity; and a fiery red beast for the highest level of spice.
 Other choices include fat radishes, sliced cucumbers, pico de gallo, minced cilantro and onion, shredded cabbage, wedges of lime, and thick slabs of carrots.
-It’s a lot and to accommodate the ample payload, Taco Boys’ gives each customer an entire plate to fill at the bar after ordering.
+It’s a lot and to accommodate the ample payload, Taco Boys gives each customer an entire plate to fill at the bar after ordering.

 With so much bounty at the salsa bar, it’s possible to view a trip there as an appetizer course.
 Just dip some of those radishes, carrots, or cucumbers in the avocado dip while waiting for tacos.
-After the second course of tacos or any other entree, there’s even an option for dessert.
-Taco Boy’s serves cookie cake, a pastry made with Maria biscuits, condensed milk, and cream cheese.
-A tall, icy cup of the house-made horchata is a beverage well suited to extinguishing the fire of the red salsa.
-Bottled beer, sold individually or in a bucket of six, can do the same.
+For dessert, there’s cookie cake, a pastry made with Maria biscuits, condensed milk, and cream cheese.
+A tall, icy cup of house-made horchata, pina, or jamaica helps to extinguish the fire of the red salsa.
+Bottled beer can do the same.
+The Tempe location also has an array of self-service beer taps inherited from a previous tenant, allowing it to offer local and craft brews.

-Taco Boy’s is a counter-service operation with a few twists.
-First, there can be a wait at peak times.
+It should be noted that Taco Boys is a counter-service operation with a few twists.
+First, there can be a wait for food to be prepared at peak times.
 When that happens, the staff are up front about the time involved.
-Second, Taco Boy’s is one of the few counter-service restaurants where customers pay upon departure.
-Keep that in mind to avoid an inadvertent dine-and-dash.
-After eating and then paying, a walk or bike ride back to Roosevelt/Central burns some of the calories just consumed.
-Roosevelt Row has more taco options than ever, and Taco Boy’s is a reason to keep going all the way to Seventh Street.
+Second, Taco Boys is one of the few counter-service restaurants where customers pay upon departure.
+Keep that in mind to avoid an inadvertent dine-and-dash situation.
+Both Roosevelt Row and the ASU Tempe area seem to have more taco options than ever, and Taco Boys is a good reason to walk a little farther to enjoy some of the best of them.

 620 E. Roosevelt St., Phoenix AZ 85004